YinpuLi/YLBlogs/2020/A Gradient Boosting Machine.md

 - Single tree models are inaccurate.
 This is a consequent of the coarse nature of their piecewise constant approximations, especially for small trees,the principal disadvantage is inaccurate.
 - Single trees are unstable due to the fact that they involve predominately high-order interactions, especially for large trees.

 The disadvantages above are mitigated by boosting.
+The improved performance through boosting, the ensemble of *weak learners*, has been impressive and is associated with boosting's resistance to overfitting.

 - TreeBoost procedures produce *finer* piecewise constant approximations.
 - TreeBoost enhances stability by using small trees and by the effect of averaging over the ensemble of them.
 - The intearction level of TreeBoost approximations is effectively controlled by limiting the size of the individual constituent trees.